amvro23/essentials-ChEng/README.md

 - Complex Reactions with Heat Effects in a PFR + (Bonus Single & Multi-Objective Optimization) / PFR - (Fogler 12.7 - p.570)
 - Non-linear Regression Analysis to Determine the Model Parameters / Kinetics - (Fogler 10.1 - p.451)
 - Hydrogenation of Ethylene to Ethane - Parameter Estimation / DR - (Fogler 10.3 - p.462)
+- Production of Propylene Glycol in a CSTR with a Heat Exchanger / CSTR - (Fogler 13.4 - p.620)

 ### Linear Methods for Calculating Desired Parameters
 - Enthalpy Calculation with Linear Regression / Linear Regression - Enthalpy Calculation